mateoglzc/docs-amazon/readme.md

 - Budget for Kinesis and Connect Services
 - **Data Requirements**
 - Implement non-functional requirements
-- **Modify "Amazon S3 Storage" actor for "Storage and Data Upload Component"**
-- **Modify Video and Audio Recording System requirements** (Delete the part where you store recordings and just put Connect with Storage and Data Upload Component)
 - **Data Acquisition, Integrity, Retention, and Disposal**
 - **Architecture Diagram**
 - **Put a better description in communicated Interfaces**